 aBc123xYz…is your public key.

-- In the Secret key field, type the SSH secret key used to connect to the server.
+- In the Secret key field, enter the SSH secret key used to connect to the server.
 If both Secret key and Password are entered, the Secret key will be used in preference.

-- In the Password field, type the password used to authenticate to the SFTP server.
+- In the Password field, enter the password used to authenticate to the SFTP server.
 If both Password and Secret key are entered, the Secret key will be used in preference.

 Click the Advanced options link of the Create an SSH File Transfer Protocol (SFTP) endpoint page and decide which of the optional fields to change, if any.